Mike Trapasso

-Michel Trapasso (born September 18, 1963) is an American baseball coach and former pitcher who is currently the pitching coach for the UT Arlington Mavericks of the Western Athletic Conference.
+Michel Trapasso (born September 18, 1963) is an American college baseball coach and former pitcher who is currently the head coach for the UT Arlington Mavericks of the Western Athletic Conference.
 He played college baseball at Jefferson College before transferring to Oklahoma State.
 He then served as head coach of the Hawaii Rainbow Warriors (2002–2021).

 Playing career

 Trapasso played two years at Jefferson College before completing his career and degree at Oklahoma State.
 He pitched in the 1984 College World Series, claiming the win in game 1, and finished with the top ERA in the Big 8 Conference and in the top five in the nation.
 He faced arm injuries during his senior season, but was signed by the Atlanta Braves after completing his college career.
 Trapasso played for three years in the minors, reaching low Class A in the St. Louis Cardinals organization.
 Trapasso's playing career ended with the 1987 season.